Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Transfer Requirements for Stanford

 • Transfer grade point average at Stanford.
 You should try to apply with a 4.0 GPA due to the extremely low percentage of good transfers.
-Remember that students can use it to transfer from other prestigious universities as well as community colleges.
+Students can use it to transfer from other prestigious universities and community colleges.
 Your top priority should be to earn a 4.0 or nearly perfect GPA.

 • Scores from standardized tests.
 Transferring to Stanford will give you time to retake the SAT (or ACT Plus Writing) in college if you did poorly on it when you took it in high school.
 Again, you’ll want to ensure your scores are as high as possible because transfer admissions are more competitive than first-year admissions.
 Scores on the SAT that fall below 2100 out of 2400 will be viewed as less competitive.